michael-sumner/go-make-things/content/articles/2020/2020-03-27-how-to-check-if-a-string-starts-with-another-string-using-vanilla-js.md

 ---
-title: "How to check if a string starts with another string using vanilla JS"
+title: "How to check if a string ends with another string using vanilla JS"
 date: 2020-03-27T10:30:00-04:00
 draft: false
 categories: